 Stubai High Trail

-The Stubai High Trail in the Tyrolean Alps in Austria covers 62 miles (100 kilometers) of breathtaking high altitude scenery.
-With eight mountain huts providing food and accommodation along the way, you can hike the entire trail locally called as the Stubai Höhenweg Trail in 8 days or cover only the section that appeals to you.
+The Stubai High Trail in the Tyrolean Alps in Austria covers 62 miles (100 kilometers) of breathtaking high-altitude scenery.
+With eight mountain huts providing food and accommodation along the way, you can hike the entire trail locally called the Stubai Höhenweg Trail in 8 days or cover only the section that appeals to you.
 Our initiation into the Stubai High Trail took us along the Wild Water Trail (Wildewasserweg) to the Sulzenau Hut near the Stubai Glacier.
 With two impressive waterfalls along the way, this is easily the most beautiful ascend to the Stubai High Trail.

 The Grawa Waterfall, which is the widest in the Eastern Alps, marks the start of this part of the trail.
 Three hours later, the views from the top of the Sulzenau Waterfall make the effort to get there more than worthwhile.

 Each hut along the Stubai High Trail is the start or end of one stage of the trail.
 From the Sulzenau Hut, you can either walk to the Dresdner Hut or the Nürnberger Hut.
 A limited number of private rooms are available, with most beds in dormitories or hay barns.
 Good, hearty Austrian food is available at all the huts.
 The Stubai High Trail with accompanying huts is generally open from June to October.
 While reservations aren’t compulsory, it’s advisable.
-The last thing you want is to hike 3 to 7 hours to find out there’s no room for you.
+The last thing you want is to hike for 3 to 7 hours to find out there’s no room for you.

 The Austrian and German Alpine Clubs try their best to make the hut accommodation affordable.
 You can generally find somewhere to lay your head down for less than 35US$ (€30).
 Some huts even offer a service to transport your backpack from the valley.
 The difference in altitude covered on the Stubai High Trail is around 26,300 feet (8,000 meters).
-Some parts are rated as difficult terrain, while others, like the hike to the Sulzenau Hut via the Grawa Waterfall, has an intermediate difficulty level.
+Some parts are rated as difficult terrain, while others, like the hike to the Sulzenau Hut via the Grawa Waterfall, have an intermediate difficulty level.